-Graceful and enigmatic, the columbine (ancolie) is rendered here in flowing lines and soft complexity
+Graceful and enigmatic, the columbine (ancolie) is rendered here in flowing lines and soft complexity.

 Graceful and enigmatic, the columbine (ancolie) is rendered here in flowing lines and soft complexity.
 Its distinctive layered petals and spurred shapes transform into elegant, almost gothic ornaments, reminiscent of fin-de-siècle textiles and wallpapers.